ethanchewy/PythonBuddy/README.md

 As of October 2020, PythonBuddy.com will no longer be a demo server for this open-source project due to the increasing costs of hosting it for 80,000+ people monthly.
 Instead, this URL will redirect back to this GitHub repo.

 ### What can I do help support PythonBuddy?
-If you enojyed using this open-source project, please consider donating whatever you can to these organizations I think that are super cool:
+If you enojyed using this open-source project, please consider donating whatever you can to these organizations that address problems I'm passionate about:
 - https://www.nami.org/Home
 - https://www.cradlestocrayons.org/
 - https://codenation.org/

-If you don't have the means, consider checking out some of these free action items and information:
+If you don't have the means to donate to the above, consider checking out some of these free action items and information:
 - https://blacklivesmatters.carrd.co/#petitions
 - https://news.berkeley.edu/story_jump/end-of-affirmative-action-at-uc-hurt-black-latinx-students-study-finds/
 - https://www.vote.org/